drvinceknight/Year_3_game_theory_course/Content/Chapter_11_Population_Games_and_Evolutionary_stable_strategies.md

 We assume that \\(S=\\{M,F\\}\\) so that females can either only produce Males or only produce Females.
 Thus, a general mixed strategy \\(\sigma=(\omega,1-\omega)\\) produces a population with a proportion of  \\(\omega\\) males.
 Furthermore we can write \\(\chi=(\alpha,1-\alpha)\\).

 The females are the decision makers so that we consider them as the individuals in our population.
-The immediate offspring of the females \\(n\\) is constant and so cannot be used as a utility.
+The immediate offspring of the females \\(K\\) is constant and so cannot be used as a utility.
 We use the second generation offspring:

 $$
 \begin{aligned}